-Making NHS hospitals more accessible to people with autism
+Making NHS hospitals more accessible to autistic people

 The National Autistic Society’s Autism Accreditation team was established over 23 years ago with the aim of supporting and developing autism practice in services and schools.
 The team works alongside providers helping them to appraise themselves against a framework for good practice in order to achieve accredited status through peer review.